gem/oq-engine/doc/scenario-from-shakemap.md

 First of all, one has to prepare a parent calculation containing the full exposure and risk functions for the region of interest, say South America.
-To that aim we will need a `job_hazard.ini` file like this one:
+To that aim the use will need to write a `job_hazard.ini` file like this one:

 ```
    [general]